 In March, we rolled out an exciting partnership with local Dutch P2P payment app, Tikkie!
 This made BUX the first broker in the Netherlands to offer Tikkie as an account funding solution, an app with more than 6 million users locally.

 In order to provide fast, simple solutions for users outside of the Netherlands to fund their accounts, we partnered with Yapily on an open banking integration that now allows German, Austrian and French users to conveniently make deposits into their BUX Zero accounts from their bank’s mobile banking app.
-This not only makes it simpler for BUX Zero customers, it allows us to take into account the local banking environment for each country we launch in.
+This not only makes it simpler for BUX Zero customers, it also allows us to take into account the local banking environment for each country we launch in.

 The BUX team is expanding